iExecBlockchainComputing/iexec-dapps-registry/README.md

  * ```./build/contracts/name.json```
  * ```./apps/```

-Finally, start a [Pull Request](https://github.com/iExecBlockchainComputing/iexec-dapp-samples/pulls) to add you dapp to this repo.
+Finally, start a [Pull Request](https://github.com/iExecBlockchainComputing/iexec-dapp-samples/pulls) to add your dapp to this repo.

 This is the **FIRST** step toward being listed on the [iExec dapp store](https://dapps.iex.ec/).